Go, see, and feel the world of art

 The wall of the hall is the same as before, but in fact, it is packed with a tremendous amount of ingenuity.

-It has a structure called "Helmholtz resonator", and there is a space for sound absorption behind the tiles, which controls the sound of the entire hall.
+It has a structure called "Helmholtz resonator", and there is a space for sound absorption on the back side of the tiles, which controls the sound of the whole hall.
 The reverberation time is 1.8 seconds, which is slightly longer than the concert hall.
 I thought it was just a design (sorry), so I was surprised to hear that you were doing something physically amazing!

 In this report, in addition to information from bridge members, we also referred to a lecture by Mr. Hashimoto, Director of Maekawa Architects & Engineers.

 thank you very much!

 One last point.

 This year, the plaza in front of the Youth Center has been improved and has become a pleasant space.
 The camphor tree that rises in the center is thought to be the same tree that was depicted in ukiyo-e prints from the time the Kanagawa Magistrate's Office was established on this land, and is now a symbol of Momijigaoka.